OrganicPepper/mums-blog/README.md

 - Connect to your GitHub account and create a new repository with the name you specify
 - Deploy your copy of the repository and setup continuous deployment
-- Send an invite to the email address associated with your Netlify account
+- Send an invite to the email amaddress associated with your Netlify account

 Accept the invite, set your password, then navigate to `/admin` on your site to log in.

 Now you're all set, and you can start customizing your static site!

-___
+---

 ## Local development

 After using the deploy button above, clone **your copy** of the repository and run: